MalindiJohn/data-structures-n-algorithms/Find-Peak-Element/README.md

 A peak element is an element that is strictly greater than its neighbors.

-Given a 0-indexed integer array nums, find a peak element, and return its index.
+Given a 0-indexed integer array `nums`, find a peak element, and return its index.
 If the array contains multiple peaks, return the index to any of the peaks.

-You may imagine that nums[-1] = nums[n] = -∞.
+You may imagine that `nums[-1] = nums[n] = -∞`.
 In other words, an element is always considered to be strictly greater than a neighbor that is outside the array.

-You must write an algorithm that runs in O(log n) time.
+You must write an algorithm that runs in `O(log n)` time.

 ## Example 1